 During his early career, he took whatever work was available, including doing pen drawings for comics.
 His big break came with the offer to work on a series of books on endangered species.
 He also began to sell his original artwork at this time.
 Carl exhibited his art in galleries in Europe.
 Christiane Thorn Katcham, a member of an old aristocratic Belgium family, noticed Carl’s paintings at a gallery and urged him to sell his work in America.
 She was convinced that it would sell well there.
 Carl agreed and they organized an exhibition at the prestigious Trailside Galleries, in Wyoming.
 The exhibition was a great success, and led to his work being seen by Bob Lewin of Mill Pond Press.
 Since 1984, Mill Pond has published over 190 of Carl’s limited edition prints.
 They unfortunately closed in 2014, and it is now Greenwich Workshop who publishes his work, mostly on canvas.

 To achieve his incredibly detailed work, Carl spends many hours in the field observing nature and taking countless photographs.
 In 2002, the Woodson Art Museum in Wausau, WI granted him the Master Wildlife Artist Award, in recognition of his outstanding achievement for using bird imagery in his artwork.
-These days, Carl and his wife divide their time between work at their home in Belgium, trips in Europe and traveling to America once a year for fieldwork and to attend the famous Birds in Art, September event in WI.
+These days, Carl and his wife divide their time between work at their home in Belgium, trips in Europe and traveling to America once a year for fieldwork and to attend the famous Birds in Artr event in Wisconsin each September.
 Carl hopes his paintings will help spread an awareness of the importance of caring for the environment.

 Click on the images below to view Carl Brenders's artwork available for sale at this year's show.